Employer of Record

 Maternity Leave

 Female employees are entitled to 60 days of maternity leave with full pay, extendable by an additional 15 days without pay.
-Upon return, employees enjoy an additional two hours each day for nursing until the child reaches six months, allowing for two breastfeeding periods of not less than one hour each.
+Upon return, employees are entitled to nursing breaks in accordance with Bahrain Labour Law.

 Paternity Leave